fuse-compound/awesome-fuse/README.md

 - [Swipe to Reveal Details](https://www.fusetools.com/examples/swipe-gesture-reveal) - Swipe sideways to browse cards, swipe upwards for details.
 - [Tabs Using Multi-Layout](https://www.fusetools.com/examples/tabs-multi-layout) - Set up interesting transitions between pages with multi-layout.
 - [Tabs](https://www.fusetools.com/examples/cards-menu) - A new take on navigation between tabs.
+- [Ticket Scroll](https://www.fusetools.com/examples/ticket-scroll) - Showing some of what you can do with ScrollingAnimation.
 - [Todo Application](https://www.fusetools.com/examples/todo-app) - Learn how to make a todo app with multiple transitions.
 - [Weather App](https://www.fusetools.com/examples/weather-app) - A weather app concept which uses clipping for a neat transition effect.
 - [Welcome Animation](https://www.fusetools.com/examples/welcome-animation) - Implementing a welcoming introduction screen.